 The Working Families Network (WFN) is a collaborative that aims to build the capacity of community-based organizations, develop our skills collectively, and implement innovative community strategies that assist low-income individuals to achieve economic mobility.

 Currently, the network consists of more than 60 organizations serving low-income Savannah/Chatham County residents.
-For a listing of those organizations,
+This group meets on a bi-monthly basis to discuss gaps in service, resources, new or changing programs, and more.
+For a listing of those organizations, visit the directory.

 Professional development classes take place in off-months but will not have a set time or date (to provide flexibility when recruiting instructors.)